 Cable Losses

-For the TCAS subsystem, losses in the coaxial cable connecting the transponder to either antenna will impact the receiver sensitivity as well as the transmitter power output.
+For the ACAS subsystem, losses in the coaxial cable connecting the transponder to either antenna will impact the receiver sensitivity as well as the transmitter power output.
 For this reason, antenna cable losses for each coaxial cable, including cable connectors, should be less than 3 dB at 1030/1090 MHz.

 Differential Cable Loss